 One fact which goes against this theory is that many men with high levels of circulating DHT don’t lose their hair

-It’s long been proven that Dihydrotestosterone (DHT) – an androgen hormone – is the leading cause of male pattern hair loss.
+It’s widely believed that Dihydrotestosterone (DHT) – an androgen hormone – is the leading cause of male pattern hair loss.
 DHT is a highly potent compound formed when testosterone combines with 5-alpha-reductase.
 This enzyme is found in the prostate, gonads, as well as the skin.
 In males about 70% of circulating DHT is formed this way, using about 10% of the testosterone produced each day.

 Finasteride is a popular prescribed drug for treating male pattern hair loss.
 It works by inhibiting production of the 5-alpha-reductase enzyme.
 According to this study, it can reduce systemic DHT levels by about 70%.
 Some men taking Finasteride have recorded adverse side effects, such as a lowered sex drive.
 To date though, and if used early enough, prescribed drugs like Finasteride and Minoxidil (a vasodilator) are the best way to prevent hair loss in men.
 Purported natural DHT blockers like green tea, saw palmetto and pumpkin seeds may work to some extent.
 Unfortunately there is no scientific evidence to back up claims these natural foods block DHT.